PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-07 18:04:25
+Last updated: 2024-04-07 18:05:03
-Random Quote: In my body, where the shame gland should be, there is a second awesome gland.
-True story! - Barney Stinson
+Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -